ifazk/chobi/README.md

 ## Current feature deviations/shortcomings

-1. Chithi: I've decided not to handle clones when replicating datasets.
-Part of the reason is, I don't use clones myself.
-I haven't closed the door on clones, but for now we assume `--no-clone-handling`.
-2. Chithi: For hostname checks for `syncoid:sync`, the machine's hostname must be less than 255 characters long.
+1. Chithi: For hostname checks for `syncoid:sync`, the machine's hostname must be less than 255 characters long.
-3. Chithi: We only support platforms which have the `-t` option for zfs, i.e. we don't reimpelment the fallback snapshot fetching in syncoid.
+2. Chithi: We only support platforms which have the `-t` option for zfs, i.e. we don't reimpelment the fallback snapshot fetching in syncoid.
 This means no solaris.
-4. Chithi: We use the regex-lite crate for rexeg, and therefore do not support unicode case insensitivity or unicode character classes like `\p{Letter}`.
+3. Chithi: We use the regex-lite crate for rexeg, and therefore do not support unicode case insensitivity or unicode character classes like `\p{Letter}`.
-5. Chithi: Not supporting insecure direct connection.
+4. Chithi: Not supporting insecure direct connection.
-6. Chithi: For recursive syncs, by default we do a recrursive recv check before we start.
+5. Chithi: For recursive syncs, by default we do a recrursive recv check before we start.
 This is to prevent multiple instances of chiti syncs for the same source and target running at the same time.
 This can be turned off using the `--no-recv-check-start` flag.
+6. When using bandwidth limits with a local send/recv, syncoid prefers to use the source bandwidth limit.
+We use the source bandwidth limit for limiting network transfers, so we ignore it completely for local send/recv.
+   We interpret the target bandwidth limit for limiting disk writes, so we only use that for local send/recv.

 ## Chithi features not found in syncoid 2.3
 1. Cli `--{source,target}-host`.
 2. Cli `--max-delay-seconds`.
+3. Cli `--skip-optional-commands`.
+This can be used with `--no-command-checks` to control what commands get enabled.
+4. When both the source and target are remote, we can run `pv` on one of the remote machines over ssh.

 # Why Rust?
 Why Not Go?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have